piizei/piizei.github.io/adxgeo.md

+#  Azure Data Explorer with Remote Sensing Data
 ## Why would anyone...

-I was looking for a convinient way to query and aggregate raster data (e.g. satellite images) with Azure PaaS services.
+I was looking for a convenient way to query and aggregate raster data (e.g. satellite images) with Azure PaaS services.
 Yes I know there is plenty of other cloud services, open-source tools and commercial products that are well suited for this.
 But that's not the point here :) I decided to give Azure Data Explorer (ADX) a try with the problem as I previously had great experiences with it.

 ## Finding data to ingest.